akka/akka/akka-docs/rst/java/logging.rst

 =====

 Akka provides a logger for `SL4FJ <http://www.slf4j.org/>`_.
 This module is available in the 'akka-slf4j.jar'.
-It has one single dependency; the slf4j-api jar.
-In runtime you also need a SLF4J backend, we recommend `Logback <http://logback.qos.ch/>`_:
+It has a single dependency: the slf4j-api jar.
+In your runtime, you also need a SLF4J backend.
+We recommend `Logback <http://logback.qos.ch/>`_:

   .. code-block:: xml